itoshiyanazawa/fall2024_ml_credit_risk/README.md

 - Two credit approval strategies (conservative and aggressive)
 - Estimated portfolio default rates and revenues for each strategy

-## Presentation

-The results are summarized in a comprehensive presentation, including:
-- Executive summary
-- Data overview and feature engineering process
-- Model development and evaluation details
-- Strategy recommendations with supporting analysis

 ## Requirements

 - Python 3.x